Frederick Douglass Scholarship

 • Show English language proficiency, as demonstrated through a review of all materials submitted with the application.

 If you have questions about scholarship criteria, application completion or residency status, please email FDS@umd.edu before March 1.
-It is the applicant's responsibility to ensure all materials are submitted and received by the March 1 application deadline.
-Any discrepancies must be resolved within five business days of the deadline, including the receipt of any additional documentation required for review and final residency determination.
+It is the applicant's responsibility to ensure all scholarship and admission materials are submitted and received by the March 1 application deadline.
+It is also the applicant's responsibility to resolve any outstanding residency concerns affecting their status as qualifying for in-state tuition status or documents related to their admission application as outlined above.
+It is recommended that the applicant inquires 7-10 business days prior to the deadline for best consideration.
+Any discrepancies must be resolved within five business days following the deadline, including the receipt of any additional documentation required for review and final residency determination.

 How to Apply